Overview

 Studying the Certificate IV in Building and Construction (Building) at Holmesglen

-You will learn about safety, contracts, structural principles and materials, estimating, and quality management.
+You will also learn safety, contracts, structural principles and materials, estimating and quality management

-On completion, students can expect to have the knowledge and skills required of a builder, site manager, foreperson or construction manager on a residential project or low rise commercial project.
+Upon completion, students can expect to have the knowledge and skills required of a builder, site manager, foreman on a residential project or low rise commercial project.

 This qualification is acceptable to the Victorian Building Authority (VBA) for registration in some of the classifications for Domestic Builder Limited (DB-L).
 The qualification can support relevant registration in other states and territories.